KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 time-off requests through a variety of communication channels, including email or Slack.
 Slack is recommended for both time-off requests and additional work-from-home requests.
-An in-person communication should be followed by either an email or Slack message for Dr. Benjamin\'s record keeping.
+An in-person communication should be followed by either an email or Slack message for Dr. Benjamin's records.
 Regardless of the communication method, clarity and professionalism are expected.

 **Expectation of Time Away:** Team members are encouraged to take time